 Here, we bring you our favourite ways to explore the wonderful waters of the Lake's, offering an opportunity to experience the landscape from a unique perspective.

-The cruises across Ullswater connect some of the most iconinc walking routes within the Lake District National Park World Heritage site, running an 8 mile course through the expansive vistas of the Lake Districts highest mountains.
+The cruises across Ullswater connect some of the most iconic walking routes within the Lake District National Park World Heritage site, running an 8 mile course through the expansive vistas of the Lake Districts highest mountains.
 However, if walking isn't at the top of your itinerary, then there are few better places where you can sit back to take in some stunning views and enjoy a cold, local ale courtesy of the on-board bar!

 The former mining village of Glenridding will be your next stop as you journey to the south of the lake, the gateway to Helvellyn.
-Standing 300m tall and holding the title of Englands 3rd largest mountain, a daring climb to the summit of this monster is the jewel in the Ullswater crown that shadows the South Western valley of the Lake.
+Standing 300m tall and holding the title of

-‘Paddle Boarding the Lake’ is Cumbria’s only dedicated stand up paddle boarding (SUP) provider, run by a dedicated team of instructors and guides who have been teaching paddle boarding since 2014.
+‘Paddle Boarding the Lake’ is Cumbria’s only dedicated stand up paddle boarding (SUP)

 The company offers an assortment of different adventures, offering introductory lessons, river tours, safaris, group sessions, private sessions and mega SUP adventures.
 There’s something for everybody, families, friends, young and old.
 Paddle Boarding the Lake welcomes aspiring and accomplished SUP riders alike.